Forever GI Bill (Chapter 33/33D)

 - CH 31 eligibility is determined based on your disability rating.
 Students have to partner up with a Vocational Rehabilitation Counselor (VRC) at the San Diego Regional office to determine eligibility.
 It’s a process to advise the student to start ASAP.
 Generally speaking, students need at least a 10% service-connected disability.
 First, the student must apply for CH 31 on the VA’s website.

 - Once you are approved for Ch.
 31, your VocRehab Counselor must upload a Purchase Order (PO) onto a 3rd party website called Tungsten.
 This PO is required to certify classes at Palomar.
-Tuition, Fees, Parking and Student Activity cards are paid for using the PO.
+Tuition, Fees, Parking, and Student Activity cards are paid for using the PO.
 Books and supplies, purchases at Follett Bookstore, will be paid with a second PO specific to Follett.
 The student will be required to pay the student government representation fee unless waived.
-You can find this process here.

 Montgomery GI Bill: Selected Reserves (Chapter 1606/1607)